 When casting the part of Sarah, Richard Curtis auditioned a great many British girls, but kept saying, "I want someone like Laura Linney..."
 The Casting Director eventually snapped and said, "Oh, for fuck's sake, get Laura Linney then."
 She then auditioned and got the part.

 The idea for Mark's surprise of the band singing "All You Need Is Love" at Peter and Juliet's wedding came from Jim Henson's funeral (which Richard Curtis attended) where all the puppeteers brought their Muppets and sang a song.

 Knowing about Billy Bob Thornton's quite unusual fear of antique furniture, Hugh Grant would sometimes flash a piece of antique (which is abundant in England) in front of Thornton just before the cameras rolled, and watch him freak out in amusement.

 When Daniel says "We need Kate and we need Leo and we need them now", a toothpick can be seen in Daniel's left hand as he says "now".
 Later, Sam has a toothpick in his mouth while he and Daniel are lounging on a couch.
-What director Richard Curtis describes as "this toothpick business" was a result of Liam Neeson never being without a toothpick after he gave up smoking.
+What Richard Curtis describes as "this toothpick business" was a result of Liam Neeson never being without a toothpick after he gave up smoking.

-Portuguese actress Lúcia Moniz, who plays the maid Aurelia, got the part as a result of a joke by a friend of hers who is a casting director and sent her photos to the movie's casting director.
+Lúcia Moniz, who plays the maid Aurelia, got the part as a result of a joke by a friend of hers, who is a casting director, and sent her photos to this movie's casting director.
 Lúcia went to the casting and ended up being chosen.